luanelioliveira/luanelioliveira/README.md

 # About me 👋
 Hi there!

-I have been working with software development for eleven years and have experience with technologies such as Java, Python and NodeJS for building backend applications and ReactJS for building frontend applications.
-Additionally, I also have experience with Terraform, Docker, Kubernetes and AWS Services as a Cloud Provider.
+I have been working with software development for 12+ years and worked with technologies such as Java, Node, Python for building backend applications and React JS for building frontend applications.
+In addition, I have experience with Terraform, Docker, Kubernetes and AWS Services as a Cloud Provider.
 A few years ago, I graduated in Systems Development and Analysis and then did a postgraduate degree in Software Engineering as well.

-Currently I'm working as Software Engineer in a large company specialized in marketplace and work in a team that builds an experimentation platform for the entire company to accelerate its projects, validating hypothesis through AB Tests.

 <br>
 <br>